sybilhoangRG/support.balsamiq.com/content/desktop/exporttocode.md

 Our [BMPR file format](/resources/bmpr-format/) is documented, so you can build a tool that integrates with it if you wish.

-If you’d like to write an extension for Mockups, [do get in touch](mailto:peldi@balsamiq.com), we’d love to help you as much as we can.
+If you’d like to write an extension for Balsamiq Mockups 3 for Desktop, [do get in touch](mailto:peldi@balsamiq.com), we’d love to help you as much as we can.